 Under the merger agreement, holders of partially-vested Apache options at the date of acquisition received options to purchase ANSYS shares of common stock based on an agreed-upon conversion ratio ("the Replacement Awards").
-The value of the Replacement Awards attributable to pre-combination service was estimated to be \$3.2 million at the acquisition date, and was included in the consideration transferred.
-The value of the Replacement Awards attributable to post-combination service will be recognized as stock-based compensation in earnings during the post-acquisition period.
+The value of the Replacement Awards attributable to pre-combination service was estimated to be \$3.2 million at the acquisition date, and was included in consideration transferred.
+The value of the Replacement Awards attributable to post-combination service is recognized as stock-based compensation in earnings during the post-acquisition period.

 In valuing deferred revenue on the Apache balance sheet as of the acquisition date, the Company applied the fair value provisions applicable to the accounting for business combinations.
-Although this acquisition accounting requirement had no impact on the Company's business or cash flow, the Company's reported revenue under accounting principles generally accepted in the United States, primarily for the first 12 months post-acquisition, will be less than what would otherwise have been reported by Apache absent the acquisition.
 Acquired deferred revenue of \$10.1 million was recorded on the opening balance sheet.
-This amount was approximately \$13.6 million lower than the historical carrying value.
-The impact on reported revenue for the year ended December 31, 2011 was \$9.6 million, primarily in lease license revenue.
-The expected impact on reported revenue for the year ending December 31, 2012 is \$3.4 million.
+This amount was \$13.6 million lower than the historical carrying value.
+The impact on reported revenue for the year ended December 31, 2012 was \$3.4 million, primarily in lease license revenue.
+The expected impact on reported revenue is \$0.1 million and \$0.5 million for the quarter ending March 31, 2013 and the year ending December 31, 2013, respectively.

-The assets and liabilities of Apache have been recorded based upon management's estimates of their fair market values as of the acquisition date.
-The following tables summarize the preliminary fair value of consideration transferred and the fair values of identifiable assets acquired and liabilities assumed at the acquisition date:
+The assets and liabilities of Apache have been recorded based on management's estimates of their fair market values as of the acquisition date.
+The following tables summarize the fair value of consideration transferred and the fair values of identifiable assets acquired and liabilities assumed at the acquisition date: